-Response Event Type Action Comments Long-term ERP processes implemented It is preferred to fully activate EOC and then shift to Level 2 activation, if full response determined to not be necessary.
+Response Event Type Action Comments Long-term ERP processes implemented It is preferred to fully activate EOC and then shift to Level 2 activation, if full response determined not necessary.
 Level 2 Moderate Risk Short-term EOC partially activated ERP processes implemented Level of EOC activation and ERP implementation as directed by Utility Manager.
-Level 3 Low Risk Short-term Normal Service Crew/Dutyman and Customer Service processes These events are normally within the capability of assigned Service Crew or Dutyman to resolve with the normal on call resources.
+Level 3 Low Risk Crew/Dutyman and These events are normally within the capability of assigned Service Crew or Dutyman to resolve with the normal on call resources.

-^{}Long-term is generally defined as 12 hours.
+\Long-term is generally defined as 12 hours.